Do you put a lot of info out there about yourself on social media? There’s a chance it may be used in ways you might not have intended.

 But don’t you do it!
 Your mother’s maiden name is another key piece of info a crook needs to breach your identity and apply for credit in your name.

-Listen to Clark discuss this topic on The Clark Howard Show Podcast
+Listen to money expert Clark Howard discuss this topic on The Clark Howard Show Podcast

 Social Security number

 Could there be a worse thing to share from an identity theft perspective?